 Ten Reasons to Have a First Look by Los Angeles Wedding Photographer Brandi Potter

 I LOVE shooting first looks.
-Not only can they be a huge time saver in your wedding day timeline, they can really give you those emotional photos brides want.
-I also know that some couples want that moment of the bride coming down the aisle to be special, but I’ve had several couples who still had VERY emotional moments even after doing a first look.
+Not only can they be a huge time saver in your wedding day timeline, they can really give you those emotional photos couples love.
+I also know that some couples want that moment of the bride/groom coming down the aisle to be special, but I’ve had several couples who still had VERY emotional moments even after doing a first look.
 It doesn’t have to be a sacrifice, and you will still probably have a reaction during the ceremony.
 I’ve never been married, but I imagine that a first look and coming down the aisle are two entirely special instances.

 And there are so many options in how to do a first look, even if you decided you didn’t want to actually see one another you could still have a moment on either side of a wall or door.
 You can do the classic first look of the bride sneaking up behind the groom or even be back to back and turn at the same time.
 There’s no wrong way to do it, and you should totally talk with your wedding photographer about different options.

 Without further delay here are my top ten reasons to have a first look, in photos (and some explanations).

 Brooke and Raychel’s venue is really unique.
 They have big open windows to the front (to the left in the photos), and then incomplete walls through the front half of it creating smaller sections.
 We had them write letters to one another and stand on either side of one of these walls, and it ended up being absolute magic.
 The 4th photo (b&W) is one of my all time photos I’ve ever taken, and one of my favorite moments I’ve ever witnessed.